paritytech/cumulus/README.md

 ### Build & Launch a Node

-To run a Rocanvas node (Kanvas and Canvas are not deployed, yet) you will need to compile the `polkadot-collator` binary:
+To run a Canvas node that connects to Rococo (Kusama and Polkadot parachains are not deployed, yet) you will need to compile the `polkadot-collator` binary:

 ```bash
 cargo build --release --locked -p polkadot-collator